awjuliani/neuro-nav/README.md

 See [neuronav/agents](./neuronav/agents) for more information.

-## Jupyter Notebooks
+## Experiment Notebooks

-We include a number of interactive jupyter notebooks demonstrating various feature of the library, as well as reproducing known results.
+Neuro-nav includes a number of interactive jupyter notebooks.
+These demonstrate features of the library, as well as serve to reproduce various experiments in the literature.

 See [notebooks](./notebooks) for more information.